 |Kazuo Ishiguro Illustration by Jillian Tamaki for The New York Times|

 The New York Times has an ongoing feature in their Books section I always have a look at.
 It's called By The Book and today's feature was the best one yet.
-Here is the link as it's only a 5 minute read and to summarize they ask various people about their reading or writing habits and today featured Kazuo Ishiguro best known as the author of the Booker Prize winning The Remains of the Day also made into an interesting movie with Anthony Hopkins and Emma Thompson.
-I've never read that book or anything by Mr. Ishiguro but now I'm sure I will.
-He's quite an interesting fellow having written jazz songs and screenplays such as for the last James Ivory movie The White Countess with Ralph Fiennes and Natasha Richardson that I also recommend.
+Here is the link as it's only a 5 minute read and to summarize they ask various people about their reading or writing habits and today featured Kazuo Ishiguro best known as author of the Booker Prize winning The Remains of the Day also made into an interesting movie with longtime faves Anthony Hopkins and Emma Thompson.
+I've never read that book or anything else by Mr. Ishiguro but now I'm sure I will.
+He's quite an interesting fellow having written jazz songs and screenplays such as for the last James Ivory movie The White Countess with the always fascinating Ralph Fiennes and Natasha Richardson that I also recommend.

 The Den would like to ask our whipsmart readers three questions from this series with my answers below.

 Who is your favorite author?